-A seed in basketball is the number which corresponds to a team’s ranking.
+A seed in basketball is the number that corresponds to a team’s ranking.
 Seeds work a bit differently in the NCAA and in the NBA.
-However, in both leagues you want to be the lowest seed possible (1), and there are multiple teams assigned each seed.
+However, in both leagues, you want to be the lowest seed possible (1), and there are multiple teams assigned each seed.

-In the NBA seeds are determined solely by a team’s record.
+In the NBA, seeds are determined solely by a team’s record or win percentage.
 In each conference, the top 8 ranked teams, according to records, make the playoffs.
 The team with the best record earns the 1 seed, the next best team gets the 2 seed, and so on.
-Remember that there are two conferences, which means there are 2 number 1 seeds, 2 number 2 seeds, etc. In the NBA’s new playoff format, which was modified in 2021, seeds 1-6 in each conference automatically make the playoffs, while teams 7-10 participate in a play-in round to determine first-round matchups.
+Remember that there are two conferences, which means there are two number 1 seeds, two number 2 seeds, etc. In the NBA’s new playoff format, which was modified in 2021, seeds 1-6 in each conference automatically make the playoffs, while teams 7-10 participate in a play-in round to determine first-round matchups.

 NBA Playoff Matchups

-A team could receive a higher seed than their record suggest they are deservant of due to success in their conference playoffs or beating a top team in the regular season.
-Seeding in the NCAA is much less black and white than in the NBA.
+A team could receive a higher seed than their record suggests they deserve as a result of success in their conference tournament or beating a top team in the regular season.
+Seeding in the NCAA is based on many more factors than solely win percentage in the NBA.

-In March Madness the teams are divided into four regions of 17 teams, including the teams which play in the First Four.
+In the NCAA Tournament, teams are divided into four regions of 17 teams, including the teams which play in the First Four.
 The First Four is a single play-in round in which eight teams compete in four separate games for a bid into the Round of 64; two teams will play for a twelve seed, two teams will play for an 11 seed, and four teams will compete for two 16 seed spots.
 Once all First Four games are played, there are 16 teams in each region, seeded 1 through 16, for a total of 64 first round teams.
 This means there are four teams with each seed.
-The four number one seeds are considered the best school.
+The four number 1 seeds are considered the best teams in the nation.

 Only one number 1 seed has ever lost in the first round.
-In 2018 the 16 seeded UMBC beat the number 1 seeded University of Virginia.
-Virginia got its revenge next year when they won the entire tournament!
+In 2018, the 16-seeded UMBC beat the number 1-seeded University of Virginia.
+However, Virginia avenged themselves the next year when they won the entire tournament.

-March Madness uses a bracket format, rather than reseeding.
-This means that matchups outside of the first round are not determined by seed.
-Rather, the bracket is set at the beginning of the tournament.
+March Madness uses a fixed-bracket format, rather than reseeding.
+This means that matchups after the first round are not determined by seed.
+Rather, the entire bracket is set at the beginning of the tournament.